qazer2525/LayoutLMV3/README.md

 2. Run model using desktop flow to generate the result (Run Inference)

 3. populate column using json (From onedrive to sharepoint (add column))

-Current this model and scripts is catered towards FFA, however to use for more general use,

-1. collect a few pdfs and follow the above until Training

 There are 2 parts for model usage